amzoss/folio_reporting_project_extracted_derived_tables/README.md

    4.4.
 Run the Python script.

-5. The generated HTML pages with the documentation have been created in the "Output" directory.
+5. The generated HTML and Markdown files with the documentation have been created in the "Output" directory.